2019 SA-NT Symposium

 Tunnelling under Adelaide

-The SA-NT Chapter of the Australian Geomechanics Society (AGS) and the Australian Tunnelling Society (ATS) are pleased to announce the 2019 Seminar titled “Tunnelling under Adelaide”, which is to be held on Monday 28th October 2019.
+The South Australian-Northern Territories Chapter of the Australian Geomechanics Society (AGS) and the Australian Tunnelling Society (ATS) are pleased to announce the 2019 AGS Symposium titled “Tunnelling under Adelaide” which is to be held on Monday 28th October 2019.

-The Seminar forms part of the continuing program of technical events organised by the SA-NT Chapter of the AGS and aims to provide the engineering profession with a comprehensive introduction to the geotechnical aspects of tunnelling in soil in urban areas, including best practice techniques and recent developments.
+The symposium forms part of the continuing programme of events organised by the SA-NT Chapter of the AGS and aims to provide the engineering profession with a comprehensive introduction to the geotechnical aspects of tunnelling in soil in urban areas, including best practice techniques and recent developments.

-The South Australian Government is currently considering the viability of tunnelling options for the two remaining sections of the strategic North-South Corridor between River Torrens to Anzac Highway and Anzac Highway to Darlington and plans to submit a business case that includes tunnel options to Infrastructure Australia for review.
+The South Australian Government is currently considering the viability of tunnelling options for the remaining sections of the strategic North-South Corridor between River Torrens and Darlington.
 Design and construction of the remaining sections will be the biggest single infrastructure project in South Australia’s history.

 Planning and Investigation

-- Tunnel induced ground movements and their impacts on existing infrastructure
+- Management of ground movements impacts on existing infrastructure

 - Instrumentation and monitoring